Erase video memory on shutdown

 Obviously it would be better for our GPU drivers to just initialize freed memory automatically, but we know that's not going to happen soon for any sizeable number of COTS devices!

-#17 Updated by cypherpunks about 2 years ago
+#17 Updated by cypherpunks over 3 years ago

 Heh, I just realized that what I described was basically what was already posted in the OP.
 I'm kind of surprised it took so long for it to be actually understood.
 Slide the PCI bar and write over it each time.
 Should be very fast.